jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 ## Wrapping it all up

-You can now change the size of your table field to a max-size you want for your tables and give the content creator the simple instructions to leave a column empty if he doesn't want need it.
-The size will be dynamically calculated and the empty columns will not be shown.
-And your table will look good on mobile devices!.
+You can now change the size of your table field to a max-size you want for your tables and give the content creator the simple instructions to only use the amount of columns he or she needs.
+The size will be dynamically calculated and the empty columns will not be shown, and your table will look good on mobile devices!
 You can off course customize the styling to your own needs.

 The final component will look something like this.
 Just make sure you adjust the `tableSize` to your own max-size set in the admin panel.
 ```twig